umerkay/processorsim/readme.md

 The INC instruction is used for incrementing an operand by one.
 It works on a single operand that can be either in a register or in memory.
 Vaiations: Inc/Dec reg, Inc/Dec mem  (Memory in register like [ax] but not like [s00005h].)

+#### DEC

+The DEC instruction is used for decrementing an operand by one.
+It works on a single operand that can be either in a register or in memory.
+Vaiations: Inc/Dec reg, Inc/Dec mem  (Memory in register like [ax] but not like [s00005h].)

 ## Technologies

 Project is created using: